Learn About HIPAA

 The Office for Civil Rights (OCR) is in charge of enforcing HIPAA compliance.
 This is part of the U.S. Department of Health and Human Services, which enforces federal civil rights laws.

 This agency protects individuals and entities from unlawful discrimination based on color, race, disability, age or sex, and as part of their protection services, oversees the enforcement of HIPAA requirements.

 Becoming HIPAA-compliant can be a time consuming, expensive and complicated process.
 Companies can spend as long as six months, and as much as six figures on privacy lawyers, software developers, compliance consultants, and more.

-MedStack can turn those months into several weeks, as well as drastically reducing the costs associated with the process.
+MedStack can turn those months into several weeks, as well as drastically reducing the costs associated with the process of meeting HIPAA compliance for digital healthcare applications.
 We amalgamate all the services needed into an affordable monthly subscription.

 Additionally, some covered entities in the United States are required to ensure that health data remains within the United States.
 MedStack can help assist with this requirement by ensuring the American companies are only deploying to data centers within the US.

 You can achieve about 70% compliance through MedStack alone, and if you choose to work with one of our partners, you can quickly and easily become 100% HIPAA compliant.